77-777/OCaml---The-Manual/README.md

 * Functors
   * An umbrella term that refers to "something" that produces a "result" out of "something".
 Another word for a function.
 The concept is so abstract that there are many types of functors.
 They are functions that behave in a particular way.
 It can be implemented differently based on the language.
 It comes from category theory where a functor is a mapping between categories. (very abstract indeed)
+  One important thing to note is that functors __generally__, by rule, at least in practice, imply that a first class citizen function is to be passed as a parameter to the functor.

-    * Module Functors (dynamic modules)
+    * Module Functors (dynamic modules) [mostly what OCaml provides]
       * Functions that operate on modules.
 Often used to provide the factory pattern or give mutability to "instantiate" modules.

     * Applicative Functors
-      * Functions that operate on functors. (holy cat) The end result when two invocations of the functor is done has modules/classes with non-equal abstract types.
+      * Functions/Functors that operate on functors. (holy cat) The end result when two invocations of the functor is done has modules/classes with non-equal abstract types.

     * Generative Functors
        * Functions that operate on functors. (holy cat) The end result when two invocations of the functor is done has modules/classes with equal abstract types.